Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Five: get rebuild barrier sounds from other maps working
+* Five: get wall barrier tear down sound and metal vent barrier rebuild sound from other maps working
 * Five: try linking powerups and meat to elevator if spawned in elevator
 * Use Sleepy when game crashes on map load
 * Try making dvars unchangeable from console